 What is a Personal Chapter 11 Bankruptcy?

 A personal chapter 11 bankruptcy is a reorganization of debts that is typically used by individuals with debts too high to qualify for a chapter 13.
 Chapter 11 bankruptcy has many of the same benefits as a chapter 7 or chapter 13 bankruptcy, but there are often significant advantages to filing a chapter 11 bankruptcy.
 Chapter 11 bankruptcy can be an excellent way to save a home (or multiple properties) from foreclosure or to save a small business going through a difficult but temporary hardship.
-In chapter 11 bankruptcy, you can force banks to change your mortgage balances to the value of rental properties.
+In chapter 11 bankruptcy, you can often force banks to modify loans and change your mortgage balances to the value of rental properties.
 We can discuss your individual circumstances and decide together which chapter of bankruptcy will be most beneficial in your situation.

 What’s Involved in Filing for Bankruptcy?